-• A retirement plan committee can be doing real oversight and still be exposed, because what protects it during a review is what it can document, not what it actually did.
+A retirement plan committee can be doing real oversight and still be exposed, because what it can show during a review is what it documented, not only what it actually did.

-• Oversight gaps usually develop gradually, as meetings become irregular and decisions drift into informal conversations that never get recorded.
+Oversight gaps can develop gradually, as meetings become irregular and decisions drift into informal conversations that never get recorded.

-• During a DOL inquiry, audit, or participant complaint, investigators look for evidence of a prudent process, not perfect decisions, so meeting records showing what was reviewed and decided are what matter.
+During a DOL inquiry, audit, or participant complaint, what has to be shown is evidence of a prudent process, not perfect decisions, so meeting records showing what was reviewed and decided are what matter.

 So what actually happens if a committee doesn't meet regularly or document its decisions?

-In the ordinary course, often nothing visible.
+In the ordinary course, nothing visible.
 The plan runs, contributions post, participants don't notice.

 The consequences surface later, and in specific places: a DOL investigation, a plan audit, a participant complaint, or litigation.
 In each of those, the committee is asked to show that it followed a prudent process.